 - Wedding Party Entrance.
 Typically, the DJ is also the emcee for your wedding reception, and that includes announcing the members of your wedding party as they make their entrances, leading up to the grand entrance of you and your new spouse.
 We’ll discuss lineup order, background music and other details.

-- First Dance: Most couples have their first dance as husband and wife immediately upon entering the reception hall.
-If you don’t already have a special song in mind, I’ll provide a list with plenty of great suggestions.
+- First Dance: If you don’t already have a special song in mind, I’ll provide a list with plenty of great suggestions.
+We’ll also discuss options in terms of when the first dance could happen.

 - Parents’ Dances: Many times, the bride will share a dance with her father and the groom will dance with his mother, but some couples choose to skip this, or to do something different.
-We’ll discuss your wishes, and I’ll be happy to help you choose songs.
+We’ll discuss your wishes, and I’ll be happy to recommend suitable songs if needed.

-- Toasts and Blessings: If you’re going to have anyone offering toasts or blessings, I’ll need to know who is speaking and when you’d like them to speak.
+- Toasts and Blessings: If you’re going to have anyone offering toasts or blessings, I’ll need to know who is speaking and when you’d like them to speak so that I can properly introduce each speaker and have an extra microphone ready for them.

 - Dinner and Cake: Any special music requests or announcements during dinner?
 Special song for cake cutting?

 - Other Events: If you’re doing a bouquet toss, garter toss, dollar dance, etc., we’ll discuss when you want these things to happen, and which songs you want me to play.
-If you’re stuck for ideas … yes, you guessed it, I have more lists of event-appropriate songs to help you decide.
+If you’re stuck for ideas … yes, you guessed it, I’ve got plenty of ideas!

 - Dance time!
-We’ll discuss some ideas that could help save some time with the “formalities” in order to maximize the open dancing/partying time at your reception.
-I’ll also ask for your favorite songs/artists to make sure I play some during the reception — and just as importantly, I’ll ask if there are any songs or artists you don’t want to hear.
+We’ll discuss some options to help save time with the “formalities” in order to maximize the open dancing/partying time.
+I’ll also ask for your favorite songs/artists to make sure I play them — and just as importantly, I’ll ask if there are any songs you don’t want to hear.

 These meetings are meant to help making the process easier for you, but even between the meetings, we can still discuss song selections and other details via email or telephone at your convenience.
 Even after decisions are made, you can still change things around, no problem!